Landau-Kleffner syndrome: A case of a rare epileptic syndrome

 Abstract

-Case presentation: We report a case of a 5-year-old boy with seizures and regression of speech.
-He had a normal and uneventful birth history and normal development course before the age of 5 years.
-He presented for admission to the hospital at the age of 5-years with unprovoked tonic-clonic convulsions, which were followed by marked regression in speech.
-EEG showed brain electrical patterns of abnormal electrical discharges in the temporoparietal area of language control, in keeping with LKS.
+We report a case of a 5-year-old boy with seizures and regression of speech.
+He had a normal and uneventful birth history and a normal developmental course before the age of 5 years.
+He presented for admission to the hospital at the age of 5 years, with unprovoked tonic- clonic convulsions, which were followed by marked regression in speech.
+An electroencephalogram (EEG) showed brain electrical patterns of abnormal electrical discharges in the temporoparietal area of language control, in keeping with Landau-Kleffner syndrome (LKS).
 Cerebrospinal fluid analysis and brain magnetic resonance imaging (MRI) were normal.
-Convulsins were controlled and he was then discharged for follow up as outpatient.
+He was diagnosed with LKS and treatment with sodium valproate, risperidone and prednisone was initiated.
+Convulsions were controlled and he was discharged for follow-up as an outpatient.

-Conclusions: Children with LKS may show uncommon electroclinical presentation hence more awareness and consideration of the disease is needed in the evaluation of children with language skills abnormalities snd/or convulsive disorders during the age-group 3-9 years.
-More studies should be conducted to clearly describe its prevalence, clinical heterogeneity and more successful treatment modalities.
+Children with LKS may present with uncommon electroclinical presentation, hence more awareness and consideration of the disease is needed in the evaluation of children with language abnormalities and/or convulsive disorders in the 3- to 9-years age group.
+Further research is required to clearly describe its prevalence, clinical heterogenicity and more successful treatment modalities.

 Article Details